JJGrootveld/PowVistaSkate-Plugins/README.md

 2️⃣ Scroll down to Custom Plugins Folder and set where plugins should load from.

-3️⃣ Place your plugin file(s) inside the plugins folder.

-Can be a simple .dll file

-Or a .zip archive that must be extracted before moving
+3️⃣ Place your plugin file(s) inside the plugins folder (Can be a simple .dll file, or a .zip archive that must be extracted before moving).

 4️⃣ Return to Pow Vista Settings → Click Rescan to detect the new plugins.